 - Can Use Revenue Online

-- You will be able to add this type of account when opening a new location or by submitting a CR 0100AP form.
-On the new location or account, you will have the ability to indicate that deliveries of taxable goods will be made.
+- You will be able to add this type of account by submitting a CR 0100AP form.
+On the new account, you will have the ability to indicate that deliveries of taxable goods will be made.
 Be sure to select the correct box on the application, so that a Retail Delivery Fee account will be added.

 Frequently Asked Questions

-The retail delivery fee is due on all items that are subject to sales or use tax and are delivered by motor vehicle to the customer.
+The retail delivery fee is due on all items that are subject to Colorado state sales or use tax and are delivered by motor vehicle to a location within Colorado.
 If you sell taxable items for delivery, you need a retail delivery fee account to pay the retail delivery fee.
 The retail delivery fee is a separate account, so you will need to have both account types in this scenario.